-If benchmarks or metrics have been revised, identify original indicator(s) and new indicator(s) of activities status and impact: Baseline, benchmarks, etc. will be reviewed and revised, if needed, during 2016, or after at least 12 months of impact.
+If benchmarks or metrics have been revised, identify original indicator(s) and new indicator(s) of activities status and impact: Baseline, benchmarks, etc. will be reviewed and revised, as needed, during 2017.

-If data collection methodology has changed, describe original data collection methodology and any revisions to the process or change in data collected: No changes were made
+If data collection methodology has changed, describe original data collection methodology and any revisions to the process or change in data collected: No changes were made.